Rodent Detection Monitoring

-There will be a network of bait stations present around much the settlement as part of the eradication.
-However any rodents surviving the initial eradication operation have for some reason avoided eating bait to which is likely to mean they haven’t entered a bait station either because they have avoided the stations (neophobia) or they haven’t had a station within their territory.
+There is a network of bait stations present around much the settlement as part of the eradication.
+However any rodents surviving the initial eradication operation will have, for some reason, avoided eating bait to which is likely to mean they haven’t entered a bait station either because: a) they have avoided the stations (neophobia), or b) they haven’t had a station within their territory.
 The only way to use bait stations to detect rodents would be to put additional stations in any possible gaps in coverage i.e. reduce the spacing between stations.
 It is more effective simply to make sure that the initial coverage is adequate.

 Rodent Detection Dogs

 Trained rodent dogs are a highly effective tool for locating rodents.
-They have the benefits over all other tools that they actively seek out the rodent rather than requiring the rodent to come to them.
+They have an advantage over other tools in that they actively seek out the rodent rather than requiring the rodent to come to them.
 Also the rodent and dog do not need to be in the same place at the same time as the dog will, within limits, detect where the rodent has been.
-Detector dogs can also cover an area once to get a result whereas all other techniques need to be set up and then ongoing checking.
+Detector dogs can also cover an area once to get a result whereas all other techniques need to be set up and then checked periodically.

-Detector dogs on LHI will be used in the following ways:
+Detector dogs on LHI are being used in the following ways:

-- A team of contract specialist rodent detector dogs and handlers will be deployed to actively search all accessible areas (particularly the settlement area) to provide evidence for the declaration of eradication success.
-This will be undertaken approximately 2 years after the eradication.
+- A team of specialist rodent detector dogs and handlers will be deployed to actively search all accessible areas (particularly the settlement area) two years following the eradication to provide evidence for the declaration of eradication success.
 The exact number of dogs and handlers will be determined in consultation with the selected tenderer for this service.

-- If the dogs indicate the current or recent presence of any rodents other techniques will be used to try and confirm it and to refine and hopefully kill the individual(s).
+- If the dogs indicate the current or recent presence of any rodents other techniques will be used confirm, locate and kill the individual(s).

-Minimum training, accreditation and ongoing certification requirements for both dogs and handlers will be developed prior to implementation of the REP. This will include:
+Minimum training, accreditation and ongoing certification requirements for both dogs and handlers has been developed prior to implementation of the REP. This includes:

 - Ability to identify target scent and avoidance of non-target species and scent